Escape the hustle & bustle of the city with these awesome outdoor spaces right in central Houston

 Taking up a massive space of 160 acres in the heart of inner Houston, Buffalo Bayou Park stretches from Shephard Street to Sabine Street between Allen Parkway and Memorial Drive.
 Filled to the brim with green space, memorials, art installations, and even a dog park, there is so much to do and see at Buffalo Bayou.

 Buffalo Bayou Park is my favorite park in all of Houston.
+If you can’t narrow down which of these 6 best parks in Houston to check out, I’d recommend visiting Buffalo Bayou.
 It’s my Saturday tradition to take my little dog, Dixie, on a 2-ish mile walk along the bayou.
 We get sweeping views of the downtown Houston skyline, a cool breeze coming off the bayou, and some wonderful people watching – everything from runners, walkers, bikers, skateboarders, rollerbladers, picnickers, and everything in-between.

 Buffalo Bayou has dedicated walking & running paths to keep you separated from bicyclists which is awesome for safety.
 There is also tons of open green space which is used for fitness classes, volleyball, soccer, picnics, baby showers – really, if you can dream it, you can do it.